Ads are piling up and fueling suspicion

 Corona: Job advertisements from unvaccinated nurses are piling up

-The RBB also reported on the weekend about “more than 100 supposed job applications in a Bautzen advertising newspaper”.
+The RBB also reported at the weekend on “more than 100 supposed job applications in a Bautzen advertising newspaper”.
 RBB journalist Andreas Rausch described in the report how he tried to reach some of the 126 advertisers on Saturday.
 Three-quarters of the ads have mobile phone numbers, some have landline numbers, and the rest have ciphers.

 The journalist writes that some numbers are incomplete or, like “0160-1234567890”, not assigned, or that nobody answers the phone.
 With 18 samples he could not reach anyone.